lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 You will see the contents of your version of the “tutorial-notebooks” listed.

-If you don't care to keep the current version of your “notebooks/tutorial-notebooks” directory, delete it.
+**Or**, If you don't care to keep the current version of your “notebooks/tutorial-notebooks” directory, delete it.

 .. code-block:: bash